-If you are in the pharmaceutical manufacturing industry or pharmaceutical sales in California and have faced retaliation for reporting your employer’s illegal tactics or for refusing to follow an illegal directive, call us, the attorneys of Hennig, Ruiz & Singh in Los Angeles.
+If you are in the pharmaceutical manufacturing industry or pharmaceutical sales in California and have faced retaliation for reporting your employer’s illegal tactics or for refusing to follow an illegal directive, call the pharmaceutical sales attorneys in Los Angeles at Hennig Ruiz & Singh, PC.
 We are a team of leading employment litigation lawyers with a strong record of protecting employees’ rights in cases involving whistleblower retaliation.

 Find out if you have a case by taking a survey or contacting us online.
 Then, schedule your free initial consultation with us by calling (213) 292-5444.

 Free Case Evaluations

 Our experienced trial attorneys will relentlessly battle in the courtroom to preserve your rights in the workplace.
 Contact us to schedule a free case evaluation.